farcasterxyz/docs/docs/developers/guides/accounts/create-account-key.md

 }
 ```

-### 6. Call the Key Gateway contract to add the key on-chain.
+### 6. Call the Key Gateway contract to add the key onchain.

-Call the Key Gateway contract and provide the user's signature to add the key on-chain.
+Call the Key Gateway contract and provide the user's signature to add the key onchain.

 ```ts
 if (aliceSignature.isOk()) {